ncatlab/nlab-content/pages/8288.md

 =--

-The formally dual statement of lemma \ref{MapsOutOfExactIntoInjectiveAreNullHomotopic} is the following.
+The formally dual statement of prop \ref{MapsOutOfExactIntoInjectiveAreNullHomotopic} is the following.

-+-- {: .num_lemma #MapsProjectiveIntoExactAreNullHomotopic}
++-- {: .num_prop #MapsProjectiveIntoExactAreNullHomotopic}
 ###### Lemma

 Let $f_\bullet : P_\bullet \to Y_\bullet$ be a [[chain map]] of [[chain complexes]] in non-negative degree, into an [[exact sequence|exact complex]] $0 \simeq_{qi} Y_\bullet$ from a degreewise [[projective object|projective]] complex $X^\bullet$.
 Then there is a [[null homotopy]]